Probabilistic NDVI Forecasting from Sparse Satellite Time Series and Weather Covariates: Introduction

-The main contributions are summarized as follows: \begin{itemize} \item We address field-level NDVI forecasting under sparse and irregular clear-sky satellite observations by proposing a transformer-based quantile model that jointly exploits historical NDVI, historical weather, and future weather covariates for probabilistic multi-step prediction. \item We introduce a temporal-distance weighted quantile loss to better handle variable forecasting horizons induced by irregular revisit patterns. \item We propose a weather feature engineering strategy that captures cumulative and extreme conditions over variable-length intervals, improving the alignment between daily meteorology and irregular NDVI observations. \item We validate the approach across multiple European ecozones and growing seasons against statistical, deep learning, and recent time series baselines, and quantify the impact of each component via ablation studies. \end{itemize} Code and pre-trained models will be made publicly available through an online repository.
+The main contributions are summarized as follows: \begin{itemize} \item We propose a transformer-based quantile model for field-level NDVI forecasting under sparse and irregular clear-sky observations, jointly exploiting historical NDVI, historical weather, and future weather covariates; \item We introduce a temporal-distance weighted quantile loss to handle variable forecasting horizons induced by irregular revisit patterns; \item We incorporate cumulative and extreme-weather features to capture delayed meteorological effects on vegetation response; \item We validate the approach across European ecozones and growing seasons against statistical, deep learning, and recent time-series baselines, with ablation studies quantifying the contribution of each component. \end{itemize}